mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 You'll need to create the *index first before you can shard.
 Sharding is a permanent operation.
 Once you have selected your shard key*, that's it.
 Furthermore, the *shard key is immutable*.
 Not only can you not change it later, you cannot update the *shard key values of the shard key fields* for any document in the collection.
 So choose carefully.
 The next lesson has some guidance on choosing a good *shard key*, so stay tuned for that.

 Finally, you cannot *unshard a collection*.
 This kind of builds off of *shard keys being immutable*.
 Once you have *sharded a collection, you cannot unshard it later*.
 The steps for *sharding* are actually pretty straightforward.
-First, you need to use *sh.enablesharding()*, specifying the name of the database, to enable *sharding* for the specified database.
+First, you need to use *sh.enablesharding("database")*, specifying the name of the database, to enable *sharding* for the specified database.
 This does not automatically *shard* your collections.
 It just means that the collections in this particular database are *eligible for sharding*.

-This won't affect other databases in your MongoDB cluster.
-Next, you have to create the index to back your shard key for the collection you want to shard, using db.collection.createindex.
+This won't affect other databases in your *MongoDB cluster*.
+Next, you have to create the *index to back your shard key for the collection you want to shard, using db.collection.createIndex()*.
 Remember, we're going to substitute collection here with the name of the collection we want to create the index on.
-Finally, we're going to use sh.shardCollection, specifying the full path to the collection, and the shard key to shard the specified Collection let's actually try this in action real quick.
+Finally, we're going to use *sh.shardCollection("database.collection", { shard key }), specifying the full path to the collection, and the shard key to shard the specified Collection*.

+Let's actually try this in action real quick.
 So here, you can see I'm using sh.status status to show that I have a two shard sharded cluster.

-I'm currently connected to the Mongo S.

-I'm going to switch to the m103 database, because I want to shard the products collection in that database.
+I'm currently connected to the Mongo S. I'm going to switch to the m103 database, because I want to shard the products collection in that database.
 I'm going to enable sharding on the m103 database first.
 Now before we shard a collection, we need to decide what key we will be using.

 I'm using db.products.find0ne to show you those one document from the products collection.